 Read Dr Oliver Duke-Williams’ academic profile.

-Read Dr Nik Lomax’s academic profile.
+Read Prof Nik Lomax’s academic profile.

 David Martin is Professor of Geography at the University of Southampton.
 His research concerns many aspects of spatial population modelling and led to the current system of census output areas and workplace zones used by the Office for National Statistics.
 He has previously served as a member of the Economic and Social Research Council and led its Census Programme, and is currently a deputy director of the UK Data Service.